KlotzJesse/js-solar-potential/README.md

 ## Running the app

-First, run `npm install` to install the required dependencies.
+First, run `bun install` to install the required dependencies.

 ### Developer mode